API Reference

 lm(data, formula)

-Linear regression model (ordinary least squares).
+Fit a linear regression model (ordinary least squares).

 Examples: